Methodology

 Before public launch, we validated the engine on real user portfolios.
 Key findings that influenced V1 design:

-What Verdict does NOT model
+What Pass Lab does NOT model

 For audit-grade honesty, here's what V1 doesn't capture: